-UNIT 1 Stars and Navigation Tools

-The compass, also known as Luo-pan was a Chinese invention to tell the ship's position in relation to the magnetic north.
+CUNIT 1 Stars and Navigation Tools The compass, also known as Luo-pan was a Chinese invention to tell the ship's position in relation to the magnetic north.
 The application of the compass with directional points and magnetic needle by Chinese navigators was several hundred years earlier than in the west.

 During their voyages beginning ninth century, the Chinese seafarers used their magnetic compasses aboard ships to navigate their sailing.
 When the skies are clear, they are also able to navigate by the stars using printed manuals with star charts and compass bearings that had been available since the eleventh and thirteenth century respectively.
-The use of stars in navigation was an important part in the training to be a sailor igation maps.
+The use of stars in navigation was an important part in the training to be a sailor The great Zheng He left many important treasures in the form of navigation maps.
 His Star Navigation Maps (Mao Kun Map) was used by sailors to calculate the geographical coordinates and position of the ship.
 This technique would guide the ship to its destination and ensured the safety of the fleet in voyages.
 Nautical Stars drawing from the navigation map of Zheng He has been remarked as the oldest scientific navigational map by a British Scientist, Joseph Needham.
 The map contains more than 540 places of China and foreign countries as well as a detailed record of each directional position (longitude and latitude), sailing speed, route, depth and height.